xenondevs/Docs/docs/nova/addon/asset-packs/creating-items.md

 ## Creating your first material

-To start of open the newly created ``materials.json`` file.
+To start off, open the newly created ``materials.json`` file.
 This file will contain all materials needed by your addon.
-Both
-items and blocks are described in this file.
+Both items and blocks are described in this file.
 So let's create a simple ruby item.
 We can use minecraft's [old unused ruby texture](https://i.imgur.com/VW3UMqh.png).

 We just have to add it to our materials file: